Whistler, British Columbia, Canada 2023

 Referring Code/Group Name: Group Name: VET VACATION 2023 Group Code: VV2023

-Room Rate: CAD $249 for a Premier Studio + 16% tax and a $25 resort fee $30 extra for 3rd adult per room.
-Premier Studio includes a pull out sofa bed.
+Room Rate: ROOM BLOCK IS SOLD OUT!!!!
+CAD $249 for a Queen Studio + 16% tax and a $25 resort fee.
+Queen Studio includes a mimi kitchenette.

-Accommodations are limited at this special rate and are available for 3 days pre and post.
-The final day to book your hotel is February 15th, but book early.
+ROOM BLOCK IS SOLD OUT!
+Accommodations are limited at this special rate and are available for 2 days pre and post based on availability.
 Rooms will sell out.
 Typical room rates during this time are over $500.

 5% GST) for self-parking & $41.00 per night (plus 5% GST) for valet service.